 Puppy pee pads should not be used as a substitute for going outside, unless you have a special situation such as living in a high-rise apartment or have limited mobility.
 Allowing puppies to go on potty pads inside the house can confuse your puppy about where they’re allowed to go.
 This may slow down the potty training process and should be avoided if possible.

 If your dog has a tendency to pee in their crate, make sure they’ve had a bathroom break before they go in there.
 Avoid feeding or giving water right before crate time, since this means your pooch will need a bathroom break.
-Adding a waterproof and washable throw blanket to your pup’s crate will make cleaning up those unavoidable accidents easy and painless.
+Adding a waterproof throw blanket to your pup’s crate will make cleaning up those unavoidable accidents easy and painless.